-HUD strongly recommends Applications be submitted at least 48 hours before the deadline and during regular business hours to allow enough time to correct errors or overcome other problems.
+HUD strongly recommends applications be submitted at least 48 hours before the deadline and during regular business hours to allow enough time to correct errors or overcome other problems.

-Note: Now you can verify the contents of your submitted application to confirm Grants.gov received everything you intended to submit.
+You can verify the contents of your submitted application to confirm Grants.gov received everything you intended to submit.
 To verify the contents of your submitted application: